DR Congo: Body of opposition leader Etienne Tshisekedi returned | DW | 30.05.2019

 Tshisekedi was a fierce critic of former President Joseph Kabila, but died from a pulmonary embolism in Brussels before he was able to see his political nemesis leave power.

-When he died, tensions were at an all-time high as critics feared Kabila would not cede power while elections were continuously delayed.
+When he died, tensions were at an all-time high as critics feared Kabila would not cede power and elections were continuously delayed.

 Family members and Tshisekedi's Union for Democracy and Social Progress (UDPS) party were unable to reach an agreement with Kabila's government for the repatriation of his body, with the regime fearing a funeral could lead to a resurgence of opposition demonstrations calling for the ousting of Kabila.